bikeshaving/crank/website/documents/index.md

 //renderer.render(<Definition word="framework" />, document.body);
 ```

-In a component, which is just a function, promises can be awaited, updates can be iterated, state can be held in scope, callbacks can be defined once, etc.
+Promises can be awaited.
+Updates can be iterated.
+State can be held in scope.
+Callbacks can be used without having to be “memoized.”
+Etc.

 The result is a simpler developer experience, where you spend less time writing framework integrations and more time writing vanilla JavaScript.